Managing Loan Debt

 Generally, you’ll have from 10 to 25 years to repay your loan, depending on which repayment plan (there are several) you choose.

 The loan servicer will notify you of the date your first payment is due.
 If you do not choose a repayment plan, you will be placed on the standard repayment plan, with fixed monthly payments for up to 10 years.
-Most Direct Loan borrowers choose to stay with the standard repayment plan, but there are other options for borrowers who may need more time to repay or who need to make lower payments at the beginning of the repayment period.
+Most Direct Loan borrowers choose to stay with the standard repayment plan, but other options for borrowers who may need more time to repay or who need to make lower payments at the beginning of the repayment period.

 You can change repayment plans at any time by contacting your loan servicer.